-Students have the opportunity to earn awards through many of their experiences at Tennessee Middle School.
-There are awards presented for each of the academic areas, service, attendance, and school and conference athletic awards.
+Honors Day is a program of recognition for both seventh and eighth grade students for outstanding achievements in academics, enrichment classes, and attendance.
+Students can earn awards through many of their experiences at Tennessee Middle School.
+Awards are presented for each of the academic areas, service, attendance, and school and conference athletic awards.
 Academic teams also honor students with awards specific to their team.
+Special recognition given to those eighth graders who are advancing to high school.